vigetious/ddlc-script-reader/README.md

 ``-rm hard`` - remove all files/folders created by this program, including script backups.
 Should only be used as a last resort if the above command does not fix the error.

+``-keep`` - keep extracted RPA files, instead of auto-deleting them after the operation runs.
+The files are kept in the created "extracted" directory.

 ### Example Usage